F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Proposed approach

 \textbf{Overall training loss}.
 Our training loss combines two main terms: a standard classification loss, and our proposed loss for fine-tuning the decoder named \emph{pixel alignment loss}.
 This loss entails local (\ie, pixel level) and global terms.
-The local term aims at aligning the output activations ${\bm{S}}$ with the pseudo-labeled pixels selected in ${\Omega^{\prime}}$ using partial cross-entropy ${\bm{H}}$.
-To promote the consistency in activations, and align them with the object boundaries, we exploit statistical properties of the image such as the color, and also pixel proximity allowing nearby pixels with similar color to be assigned similar state (\ie, foreground or background).
-To this end, we include the conditional random field loss (CRF)~\cite{tang2018regularized}, ${\mathcal{R}}$.
+The local term aims at aligning the output activations ${\bm{S}}$ with the pseudo-labeled pixels selected in ${\Omega^{\prime}}$ using standard partial cross-entropy ${\bm{H}}$.
+To promote the consistency in activations, and align them with the object boundaries, we exploit statistical properties of the image such as the color, and pixel proximity allowing nearby pixels with similar color to be assigned similar state (\ie, foreground or background).
+To this end, we include the CRF loss~\cite{tang2018regularized} denoted by ${\mathcal{R}}$.
+(See supplementary materials for more details.)

-Since CAMs often highlight only small discriminative regions, they are mostly concentrated in the same neighborhood in the form of a blob.
-This could prevent the expansion of foreground guided by CRF loss, in particular for objects with variable textures.
-To circumvent this issue, the activations of the foreground are explicitly pushed to expand through a global constraint.
-In particular, we consider the absolute size constraint (ASC)~\cite{belharbi2020minmaxuncer} over the foreground and background.
+CAMs are known to highlight minimal discriminative regions.
+This could easily lead to unbalanced partitioning, where the background region dominates the foreground in term of size, which gives raise to false positives.
+To circumvent this issue, the activations of the foreground are explicitly pushed to expand by constraining their total area to be large.
+In parallel, the background is pushed to be large as well, so as to avoid foreground dominance.
+By doing so, we push both regions to compete over pixels but without violating other competing losses, \ie CRF and portial cross entropy.
+In particular, we consider the absolute size constraint (ASC)~\cite{belharbi2020minmaxuncer} over both the foreground and background.
 We do not assume whether the background is larger than the foreground~\cite{pathak2015constrained} nor the opposite.
-The ASC loss expands the sizes to be large, provided counter terms to control any arbitrary growth of size.
-In this work, partial cross entropy, and CRF control the growth of the size to be consistent and avoid degenerate sizes.
-It is formulated through inequality constraints that are solved via standard log-barrier method~\cite{boyd2004convex}.
-Our overall training loss is formulated as,
+The ASC loss encourages both regions to be large.
+To avoid a trivial solution, with half the image as foreground and the other half as background, control terms are necessary.
+In this work, partial cross entropy and CRF losses control the growth of the size, so as to ensure consistency with the object boundaries and sampling regions.
+The size loss is {\em unsupervised} and formulated through inequality constraints to maximize the area of activation of the map at hand.
+The constraints are solved via standard log-barrier method~\cite{boyd2004convex}.
+We note: ${\bm{H}(Y_p, \bm{S}_p) = - \sum_{t}^2 Y_p^t\; \log(\bm{S}_p^t)}$ as the standard cross-entropy between the ${S_p}$ and the pseudo-label mask ${Y_p}$ at pixel ${p}$, and ${\alpha, \lambda}$ are balancing coefficients.
+Our overall pixel alignment loss is formulated as,